quixio/quix-streams/docs/connectors/sinks/google-cloud-bigquery-sink.md

     To learn more about differences between Core and Community connectors, see the [Community and Core Connectors](../community-and-core.md) page.

-BigQuery is a managed, serverless data warehouse developed by Google, offering scalable analysis over large quantities of data.
+Google Cloud BigQuery is a managed, serverless data warehouse developed by Google, offering scalable analysis over large quantities of data.

 Quix Streams provides a sink to write processed data to BigQuery.